danielmai/foodloggr/README.md

 Don't understand nutrition labels?
 Let your mobile device do it for you.

-This uses HP's Idol On Demaind OCR API.
+This uses HP's Idol On Demand OCR API.

 ## Screenshots